launchport/helix-flare/README.md

 ## Features

 - Build GraphQL server on Cloudflare Workers in seconds
 - Delegate execution to [Durable Objects](https://developers.cloudflare.com/workers/runtime-apis/durable-objects).
-Workers will only act as a proxy in this instance
+Workers will only act as a proxy.
+- Have one schema, resolve some things in your DO, others in the Worker
 - Add middlewares and context
 - Live subscriptions (over [server-sent events](https://developer.mozilla.org/en-US/docs/Web/API/Server-sent_events/Using_server-sent_events))
 - Full type safety with Typescript